 At the heart of Amsterdam’s Coat of Arms are three white X’s displayed on a black band that runs down the middle of a red shield.
 (Trivia alert: such a shield is called an escutcheon).

 You can dismiss one frequently suggested explanation right off the bat.
 Forget the dated, louche image of Amsterdam as a city high on triple-X entertainment.

-The X’s are actually St. Andrew’s Crosses — named after the apostle Andrew who was martyred on an X-shaped cross in the 1st century AD.
+The X’s are actually St. Andrew’s Crosses.
+They are named after the apostle Andrew who was martyred on an X-shaped cross in the 1st century AD.

 The shield is the official symbol of the City of Amsterdam.

-In the full coat of arms the shield is shown underneath the Imperial Crown of Austria (more about that in a moment).
+In the full coat of arms the shield appears underneath the Imperial Crown of Austria (more about that in a moment).